tau-nlp/scrolls/baselines/README.md

 ```

 Notes:
-- All of the experiments were run with 8 NVIDIA V100 GPUs.
-For other GPUs you will probably have to change the number of tokens in batch per GPU, `tokens_bsz` ([here](https://github.com/tau-nlp/scrolls/blob/main/baselines/scripts/commands/finetune.py#L14)), to prevent OOM error.
+- In our experiments we used 8 NVIDIA V100 GPUs for training.
+If you get OOM errors, you can try reducing the max number of tokens per GPU in a batch, `tokens_bsz` ([here](https://github.com/tau-nlp/scrolls/blob/main/baselines/scripts/commands/finetune.py#L14)).
 - Change `num_gpus` ([here](https://github.com/tau-nlp/scrolls/blob/main/baselines/scripts/commands/finetune.py#L15)) to control the number of GPUs used.
 - It's possible to evaluate the dataset metrics on the validation set in each epoch by changing `generate_in_eval` ([here](https://github.com/tau-nlp/scrolls/blob/main/baselines/scripts/commands/finetune.py#L19)) to `True`.